AOP SEAT RESERVES:

 Therefore, any winter break program course that extends into spring semester, must have the majority of course dates during spring semester.

-This exception to the trans-semester rule is established to promote enrollment in Winter Break Study Abroad programs.
+This exception to the trans-semester rule is established to promote enrollment in Winter Break Education Abroad programs.

 For wireless connectivity in a classroom visit: wireless.msu.edu .